Tying the Knot: how to conduct magical handfastings

 No special software is required to access this course.
 It is delivered via three online lessons, which you can work through at your own pace.
 Course materials include video presentations; downloadable documents, and examples drawn from real-life ceremonies; resources and suggestions for your own research..
 The course and all materials will remain accessible and free to review at any time.

-These self access sessions are supported by an interactive course platform where students can ask questions, participate in discussions, submit assignments and receive feedback on their course assignment, as a well as a rolling programme of drop-in webinars with the lead tutor.
+These self-access sessions are supported by an interactive comments section where students can ask questions and contribute to course discussions, as well as a rolling programme of drop-in webinars with the lead tutor.

 Lesson 1: Setting the Scene